avishek-sen-gupta/cobol-rekt/README.md

 - Flow Model
 - Loop Body detection

-Instructions for setting up the demo app is provided later, and is evolving.
+Instructions for setting up the demo app are provided [later](#demo-app-setup-wip), and will evolve.

 ## Philosophy